-A little known desperado and gunfighter, James W. Smith, was better known as “Six-Shooter Bill.”
-The scoundrel also went by a number of other names during his short but infamous criminal career, including John Henry Jankins, Six-Shooter Smith, California Jim, and, no doubt, numerous others.
+A little-known desperado and gunfighter, James W. Smith, was better known as “Six-Shooter Bill.”
+The scoundrel also went by several other names during his short but infamous criminal career, including John Henry Jankins, Six-Shooter Smith, California Jim, and, no doubt, numerous others.

-He was thought to have been born in Texas about 1856.
-In the 1870s, he was reported to be living in the Gainesville, area and a Bill Smith was wanted for murder in Cooke County, Texas in 1878, but it is unknown whether this is the same “Bill Smith.”
-In August 1878, he was in the lawless town of Dodge City, Kansas and was arrested by Bat Masterson for horse theft on August 17th.
+He was thought to have been born in Texas in about 1856.
+In the 1870s, he was reported to be living in the Gainesville, area, and a Bill Smith was wanted for murder in Cooke County, Texas in 1878, but it is unknown whether this is the same “Bill Smith.”
+In August 1878, he was in the lawless town of Dodge City, Kansas, and was arrested by Bat Masterson for horse theft on August 17th.

-There, he took up with the likes of the “Dodge City Gang,” which included a number of gunfighters and thugs, such as Hyman G. “Hoodoo Brown” Neill, “Mysterious Dave” Mather, Tom Pickett, John Joshua (J.J.)
-Webb, “Dirty Dave” Rudabaugh, and several others.
+There, he took up with the likes of the “Dodge City Gang,” which included several gunfighters and thugs, such as Hyman G. “Hoodoo Brown” Neill, “Mysterious Dave” Mather, Tom Pickett, John Joshua (J.J.)
+Webb, “Dirty Dave” Rudabaugh, and others.

 To Murderers, Confidence Men, Thieves:

 The citizens of Las Vegas have tired of robbery, murder, and other crimes that have made this town a byword in every civilized community.
 They have resolved to put a stop to crime if in attaining that end they have to forget the law and resort to a speedier justice than it will afford.
 All such characters are, therefore, hereby notified, that they must either leave this town or conform themselves to the requirements of law, or they will be summarily dealt with.
 The flow of blood must and shall be stopped in this community, and the good citizens of both the old and new towns have determined to stop it if they have to HANG by the strong arm of FORCE every violator of the law in this country. ” — Vigilantes